Panagiotis3149/Neoclient/README.md

 # Neoclient
-state of the art shitcode disguised as a minecraft client
+state of the art shitcode disguised as a minecraft client (1.8.9 FORGE MOD)